ryan-a-baker/ryanbakerio/_posts/2019-10-01-scaling-rabbitmq-on-k8s.md

 I've run across too many use cases where scaling pods based on queue depth would be incredibly useful, so I decided focus in and get this working and share it with the world.
 After quite a bit of fiddling, I was able to get it working with a combination of [Prometheus](https://prometheus.io/), the [Prometheus Adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter), the [RabbitMQ Exporter](https://github.com/kbudde/rabbitmq_exporter), and some sample [RabbitMQ services](https://github.com/ryan-a-baker/k8s-scaling-demo/tree/master/RabbitMQ-Samples) I created.

+# Deployment

 It'll probably be easiest to deploy the demo first, then walk through each of the components so you can see them live if you wish.

-# Deployment

 Everything you need to deploy this demo can be located in the [k8s-scaling-demo repo](https://github.com/ryan-a-baker/k8s-scaling-demo).
 There are a few requirements you will need in order to do this demo though:

 1. A Kubernetes Cluster ([minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) will be fine)
 2. Helm deployed (Instructions [here](https://helm.sh/docs/using_helm/))
-3. Support for HPA version v2beta2
+3. Support for HPA version v2beta2 (`kubectl get apiservices | grep "autoscaling"`)

 To make this as easy as possible, I have included a [deploy.sh script](https://github.com/ryan-a-baker/k8s-scaling-demo/blob/master/deploy.sh), which will deploy all the helm charts that are needed, as well as deploying the sample RabbitMQ app and inject 10k messages in to the "task_queue".